royjorub/Virtual-Mall/README.md

 Essentially, the idea is that most of us come accross local merchants and vendors, during travels or in local markets, that sell great products, but that don't have the exposure to be found online easily.
 Virtual Mall allows users to host a digital shopping experience, with curated vendors of their choice, in a visually pleasing manner.
 This allows the vendors to reach further in an age of online shopping.
-It gives the users, which are the mall owners, the benefit of choosing which style of products and vendors they like to associate with, which is great for social media influencers.
+It gives the users, which are the mall owners, the benefit of choosing which style of products and vendors they like to associate with, which is especially great for social media influencers.
 They can change up their mall every once in a while and showcase different selection of local or global merchants.

 There are many more interesting features for the concept, but the best way to understand the idea and what it can be used for, is to check out the presetation.
 Link posted above :thumbsup: